lewis1190/weather-app-hackathon-team-3/README.md

 The use of generative AI played a key role in the development of this project.
 AI allowed us to stay efficient and keep working to deliver maximum output on the short deadline that this assignment had:

 - **Layout and Scaffolding**: When dealing with complex layouts (e.g. the mental health info panels), we asked Copilot to generate the rough grid structure in HTML and Bootstrap classes.
-These often had small styling issues, so a full understanding of Bootstrap and HTML was required from us in order to tweak the styles to exactly how I wanted them.
+These often had small styling issues, so a full understanding of Bootstrap and HTML was required from us in order to tweak the styles to exactly how we wanted them.
 - **Codebase-wide Validation**: When we were nearing the completion of our MVP, we asked Copilot to scan our entire codebase for any common mistakes, like incorrect semantics of HTML elements, and inconsistent / redundant CSS classes.
 Copilot provided us with a list of potential issues, and offered to fix them for us.
 We applied and tested each change one at a time to ensure nothing broke, and never let it add any HTML or CSS that we didn't fully understand.
 - **Codebase-wide Repetitive Tasks**: When we had created all of the individual pages and content for the site, we needed to ensure all of our navigation links were correct across every page.
 We used Copilot to scan our codebase and update all of the `<nav>` and `<a>` elements to ensure that the everything clickable led to the right area.
 This saved a huge amount of time compared to manually correcting **EVERY** nav link in **EVERY** navbar in **EVERY** file.
 - **Documentation Clarity**: We used ChatGPT to help us proofread and clarify sections of this README file, ensuring that our explanations made sense.
 We also used it to generate the contents page at the top of this README!